rintnetwork/front-end/src/content/glossary/index.md

 ## Sources {#sources}

-_Provided in part by [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) by [Andreas M. Antonopoulos, Gavin Wood](https://ethereumbook.info) under CC-BY-SA_
+_Provided in part by [Mastering ethereum](https://github.com/ethereumbook/ethereumbook) by [Andreas M. Antonopoulos, Gavin Wood](https://ethereumbook.info) under CC-BY-SA_

 <Divider />

 ## Contribute to this page {#contribute-to-this-page}

-Did we miss something?
-Is something incorrect?
+Did we miss somrnting?
+Is somrnting incorrect?
 Help us improve by contributing to this glossary on GitHub!

 [Learn more about how to contribute](/en/contributing/adding-glossary-terms)